milvus-io/milvus-docs/site/en/adminGuide/message_storage_operator.md

 ---
-id: stream_storage_operator.md
+id: message_storage_operator.md
-title: Configure Stream Storage with Milvus Operator
+title: Configure Message Storage with Milvus Operator
 related_key: minio, s3, storage, etcd, pulsar
-summary: Learn how to configure stream storage with Milvus Operator.
+summary: Learn how to configure

+storage with Milvus Operator.
 ---

-# Configure Stream Storage with Milvus Operator
+# Configure Message Storage with Milvus Operator

 Milvus uses RocksMQ, Pulsar or Kafka for managing logs of recent changes, outputting stream logs, and providing log subscriptions.
-This topic introduces how to configure stream storage dependencies when you install Milvus with Milvus Operator.
+This topic introduces how to configure message storage dependencies when you install Milvus with Milvus Operator.

 This topic assumes that you have deployed Milvus Operator.